 Entity-owned insurance: The company holds and pays premiums on a policy for each owner.
 When an owner dies, the company receives the proceeds and uses them to redeem the interest.

 After Connelly: If you have entity-owned life insurance funding a buy-sell agreement, you need to review the arrangement with counsel.
-The Supreme Court’s holding that entity-owned insurance proceeds inflate company value for estate tax purposes may make cross-purchase or hybrid structures more tax-efficient.
-This isn’t a theoretical concern—for Minnesota business owners near the $3 million state estate tax threshold, the difference can be substantial.
+The Supreme Court’s holding that entity-owned insurance proceeds increase company value for estate tax purposes may make cross-purchase or hybrid structures more tax-efficient.
+This isn’t a theoretical concern, for Minnesota business owners near the $3 million state estate tax threshold, the difference can be substantial.
 One issue I see regularly: the buy-sell agreement assumes a $2 million buyout, but the insurance policy was purchased at $1 million years ago and never updated.
 That mismatch alone can unravel the entire plan.

 Disability Insurance

 Disability buyout insurance covers permanent disability.
 These policies typically have a 12–24 month waiting period before benefits are payable.
-The buy-sell agreement’s disability trigger must be defined consistently with the insurance policy terms—otherwise you have a right to buy but no money to fund it.
+The buy-sell agreement’s disability trigger must be defined consistently with the insurance policy terms, otherwise you have a right to buy but no money to fund it.

 Installment Payments

-For voluntary departures—retirement, resignation—installment payments allow the buyer to pay over time, often 3–7 years, with interest.
+For voluntary departures (retirement, resignation) installment payments allow the buyer to pay over time, often 3–7 years, with interest.
 The agreement should specify:

 - The down payment amount